-My botanic work is focused upon the world of flowering plants, classified botanically as the angiosperms.
+My botanic work is focused upon the world of flowering plants (angiosperms).
 I describe myself as a Flower Painter, and in so doing, I refer equally to the botanical realm of flowering plants, and to the history of flower painting within the fine art sphere.

 The subjects that I focus upon include not only the flowers themselves, but also those which have the potential for flowers, or support the growth of flowers, such as fruit, seeds, stems, leaves, and roots.

 I often represent hybrid garden plants with root or stem storage systems, such as the peony, tulip, lily and iris.
 I have a particular liking for individual flowers that have been cultivated for competition as well as those which are pot-grown commercially.
 The thread that binds these separate classes is a lifelong interest in horticulture and gardening.

 My work is understated in a mannered and English fashion.
 Through these interests my aim and major concern is to document our connections to the flowers in our lives and their link to popular culture in the making.

 My work process has consciously sought to bring into being an evolved version of the classical art of Flower Painting based on renewed observation of real plant life.

 'The study of natural form and its relationship to space has become a lifelong experimental inquiry, through which I have sought to free the flower subject from the still life genre and place it at centre stage'

 My observational works of flowers, and plant life in general, are depicted within a white or black space.